top of page

 Superbill

 This option may work for most PPO insurances and Tricare.
-For this option, the client pays the lactation consultant out-of-pocket and the lactation consultant then sends the superbill to their provider for reimbursement.
-On occasion, the health insurance may ask for a statement from the client stating why they weren't able to see anyone in-network and a letter of necessity from the baby's pediatrician.
+For this option, the client pays the lactation consultant out-of-pocket, and the lactation consultant then sends the superbill to their provider for reimbursement.
+The health insurance may occasionally ask for a statement from the client stating why they couldn't see anyone in-network and a letter of necessity from the baby's pediatrician.
+You would then follow your insurance provider's steps to submit an out-of-network claim.

 Gap coverage

-Gap coverage is an option used mostly for PPO insurance.
-For this option you would call your health insurance ahead of time and request to see the out-of-network provider.
+Gap coverage is an option used primarily for PPO insurance.
+For this option, you would call your health insurance ahead of time and request to see an out-of-network provider.
 The Out-of-network provider must be willing to bill your insurance directly.
-If your insurance does not pay out you will still be responsible for the consultation cost.
+If your insurance does not pay out, you will still be responsible for the consultation cost.

 Using a flexible spending account or health spending account is typically an option for PPO insurance and can be a great one for families with United Healthcare.
-For this, you would pay for your consultation with your flexible spending account card.
-Requesting a superbill can be handy in case your insurance wants to know more information.
+You would pay for your consultation with your flexible spending account card.
+Requesting a superbill can be handy in case your insurance wants more information.

 bottom of page